arghpy/rtsp-detect-people/README.md

 - **-e/--email**: send email

 ## Notes

+If using docker, don't forget to pass the ports between the container and host, in order to be able to view the live stream.

 In case the connection to the camera is lost, it will try to reconnect indefinitely.